Scuttling: Skuldelev ships (around 1070)

 The Skuldelev ships, five Viking ships, were sunk to prevent attacks from the sea on the Danish city of Roskilde.
 The scuttling blocked a major waterway, redirecting ships to a smaller one that required considerable local knowledge.

 Cog near Kampen (early 15th century)

 In 2012, a cog preserved from the keel up to the decks in the silt was discovered alongside two smaller vessels in the river IJssel in the city of Kampen, in the Netherlands.
 The ship, dating from the early 15th century, was suspected to have been deliberately sunk into the river to influence its current.

 Hernán Cortés (1519)

-The Spanish conquistador Hernán Cortés, who led the first expedition that resulted in the fall of the Aztec Empire, ordered his men to strip and scuttle his fleet to prevent the secretly planned return to Cuba by those loyal to Cuban Governor Diego Velázquez de Cuéllar.
+The Spanish conquistador Hernán Cortés, who led the expedition that resulted in the fall of the Aztec Empire, ordered his men to strip and scuttle his fleet to prevent the secretly planned return to Cuba by those loyal to Cuban Governor Diego Velázquez de Cuéllar.
 Their success would have halted his inland march and conquest of the Aztec Empire.